rdig/aireye/README.md

 ### installation

 If you want to get the interface to work you have to:
-- setup your dump1090 decoder with the `--net` option (I will write a guide for that at some point)
+- setup your dump1090 decoder with the `--net` option
 - edit `functions/getCorsJSON.php` and set your tracker's data.json location.
 It should be in `http://<your_tracker_station_ip>/dump1090/data.json`.
 (This is a glue code to overcome dump1090's internal web server, and it's lack of header configurations)

+For more detailed installation instructions go to [http://glogovetan.com/experiments-aireye](http://glogovetan.com/experiments-aireye#installation)

 ### personalisation